wodsuz/port-ongun/README.md

 - Projects page: Each self,personal projects displayed as grid with summary,
 - Grid, flex, block and layout schematic & practises,
 - BEM - Blocks, Elements and Modifiers CSS naming technique,
-- Integrated to Github Pages and .com domain
+- Integrated to Github Pages and .com domain,
-- Crossbrowser adaptibility
+- Crossbrowser adaptibility,
+- Displays updated and current time on top tab

 ## Technologies